Institution of Mechanical Engineers: Awards

 The James Watt International Medal is an award for excellence in engineering established in 1937 by the Institution of Mechanical Engineers.
 It is named after Scottish engineer James Watt (1736-1819) who developed the Watt steam engine in 1781, which was fundamental to the changes brought by the Industrial Revolution in both his native Great Britain and the rest of the world.

 The Whitworth Scholarship is awarded to a few promising engineers of the main engineering disciplines for the length of a degree course.
 On successful completion, they become Whitworth Scholars, with a medal and are entitled to use post-nominals Wh.Sch..
 It was founded by Joseph Whitworth.

 The Engineering Heritage Awards were created in 1984 to help recognise and promote the value of artefacts, locations, collections and landmarks of significant engineering importance.

+The Energy, Environment and Sustainability Group Prize was created in 2017 to celebrate people who have taken "significant steps to bridge the gap between an unsustainable present and a more sustainable future."

 Along with The Manufacturer, the Institution also runs The Manufacturer MX Awards, and Formula Student, the world's largest student motorsport event.

 The Tribology Gold Medal is awarded each year for outstanding and supreme achievement in the field of tribology.
 It is funded from The Tribology Trust Fund.
 It was established and first awarded in 1972.
 As of 2017, it has been awarded to 39 individuals from 12 different countries.